kubernetes/kubernetes/docs/proposals/auditing.md

 Depending on the audit policy, different layers of the apiserver (e.g. http handler, storage) will fill the `audit.Event` struct.
 Certain fields might stay empty or `nil` if the policy does not require that field.
 E.g. in the case only http headers are supposed to be audit logged, no `OldObject` or `NewObject` is to be retrieved on the storage layer.

 The audit policy is a partial mapping from kind, namespace, method, user to a policy action.
 An policy action defines the level of audit logging to be performed.
 The audit level can be `HttpHeaders`, `RequestObject`, `StorageObject`.
 In addition the policy action can contain a number of output backend dependent key/values e.g. to define JSON object paths which should be logged or excluded from logging.
 For portable policy actions, a number of key/values are standardised and ought to be supported by output backends.

+When the http request is processes, the request handler will close the audit event by filling in the http response.
+Then it will pass the event to the configured policy backend.

 ### Events